MokoSan/Bayesian-Optimization-in-FSharp/AdventSubmission.md

 2. __Model Estimation Takes Time__: Getting the surrogate model to a point where it is behaving like a reasonable approximation of the true objective function can take quite a few iterations, which implies more time spent to get the result.
 3. __Naive Implementation Isn't Parallelizable By Default__: We need to add more complexity to the model to be able to parallelize the algorithm.

-Now that I have somewhat explained the algorithm, the next steps are to try to explain how

 ### What are the Inputs of the Model To Get A Basic Run Going?

 1. __Kernel Parameters For the Squared Exponential Kernel: Length Scale and Variance__: The length controls the smoothness between the points while the Variance controls the vertical amplitude.
 A more comprehensive explanation can be found [here](https://peterroelants.github.io/posts/gaussian-process-kernels/#Exponentiated-quadratic-kernel) but in a nutshell, the length scale determines the length of the 'wiggles' in your function and the variance determines how far out the function can fluctuate.